senzing-factory/github-action-make-go-github-file/README.md

 ## Overview

-The GitHub action creates a pull request with updated values in `github.go`.
+The GitHub Action creates a pull request with updated values in `github.go`.

 ## Usage